Long Island, NYConsumerAffairs Unaccredited Brand

 Newsday telemarketing calls are now bordering on harassment.
 For weeks, they've been calling my house at all hours, asking if I'd like to subscribe to their newspaper.
 For weeks, I've been telling them to remove my number from their calling list.
 Just this morning, it happened again.
 After furiously telling the telemarketer that I've been asking them to take me off their list, he tried to pitch me again!
 I said he just wanted to get us started with the subscription and if I say yes, the phone calls would stop.
 What kind of nonsense is that?
 Needless to say, I hung up on him.
 I used to occasionally pick up this newspaper but they'll never get my business again.

-Newsday Company Profile
+Newsday Company Information

 - Company Name: